atlet99/openstack-tf-volume-module/README.md

 | tag            | 	Tag for the attached device			                            | string   | null       | no        |
 | region         | 	Region for the Compute client			                          | string   | null       | no        |
 | vendor_options | 	Map of vendor-specific options			                         | map(any) | {}         | no        |

+## License

+This is an open source project under the [MIT](https://github.com/atlet99/openstack-tf-volume-module/blob/master/LICENSE) license.